The J.P. Morgan Epstein Scandal: Banking a Predator and the $290 Million Reckoning

 What was the J.P.
 Morgan Epstein scandal?

 It was a major scandal where J.P.
-Morgan Chase was accused of helping Jeffrey Epstein run his sex trafficking ring by ignoring all the "red flags" in his bank accounts and allowing him to withdraw huge amounts of cash to pay his victims.
+Morgan Chase was accused of helping Jeffrey Epstein run his sex trafficking ring by ignoring "red flags" in his accounts and allowing him to withdraw huge amounts of cash for victim payments.

 Why did J.P.
 Morgan pay $290 million?

-They paid that amount to settle a lawsuit brought by the survivors of Jeffrey Epstein’s abuse.
-The survivors argued that the bank knew what was happening but chose to keep Epstein as a client because he was rich and brought in more wealthy customers.
+They paid that amount to settle a lawsuit brought by the survivors of Jeffrey Epstein’s abuse, who argued that the bank’s AML failures directly enabled their trafficking.

 Who is Jes Staley?